 A few days later, when it was time to dismantle the shower Herman instructed Michael to torch the copper pipe as he turned it, which would seal the water outlet.
 Michael began torching the pipe as Herman turned it.

 During the process Michael observed Herman and became uneasy with his method.

 “Dad I don’t think you’re doing that right” Michael complained.

 Perplexed, Michael tried again, “Dad that still doesn’t look right“.

 Again Herman dismissed his comments; “Michael I know what I am doing, be quiet!”

 And the dismantling of the shower continued.
 A few moments later, what Michael and his mother had feared became a reality.
 Water came gushing from the wall, them drenching the Shoosters and started spreading into the office.

 A panicked Herman fluttered to find the (shut off) valve but to no avail.
 Operators noticed the water flooding the floor, and being the family we are, they all ruptured in laughter.

 The lesson behind the story however, were the four words spoken by Herman ‘we’ll do it together’.
-This same attitude helped to develop the family atmosphere that is now synonymous with the Answering Service department (and Global Response as a whole).
+This same attitude helped to develop the family atmosphere that is now synonymous with the Answering Service department (and Answering Service Care as a whole).
 He taught us to be team players, by being a team player.
 He taught us to rely on each other, by relying on us.
 He convinced us that we were a family, by simply treating us like family and showed us that the heart of our family rested on unity, that it rested on each and everyone of us.